wxharry/wxharry/README.md

 ### Hi there 👋

-🌱 I'm currently working on .NET and TypeScript.
+🌱 I'm currently working on Laravel.

 👯 I am happy to work on any awesome ideas.